-College of Adult & Professional Studies

-The College of Adult & Professional Studies (CAPS) at Bethel University helps busy adults achieve their educational goals within a framework of Christian values.
-Through the General Studies program, learners can fulfill general education requirements, and with an additional 12 credits can earn an associate's degree.
-Six bachelor's degrees are offered in business management, Christian ministries, communication studies, human resources management, nursing (R.N. to B.S.), and organizational leadership.
-The programs are offered on an accelerated schedule.
-Classes are held evenings and/or weekends at convenient locations or online.
-The college also offers professional development seminars for personal enrichment or to earn continuing education units.
+College of Adult & Professional Studies The College of Adult & Professional Studies (CAPS) at Bethel University helps busy adults achieve their educational goals by offering courses taught within a framework of Christian values.
+CAPS offers six career-relevant bachelor's degree-completion programs including business management, Christian ministries, communication studies, healthcare leadership, human resource management, nursing (R.N. to B.S.), and organizational leadership.
+The General Studies program allows students with few or no credits to take the courses they need to enter a degree program or to earn an associate of arts degree.
+All programs are taught in an accelerated schedule, with courses meeting evenings or weekends at convenient locations in the Twin Cities and greater Minnesota or online.